Legionnaire (film): Plot

 Meanwhile, Galgani has sent his hired thugs into the Legion to find Alain.
 After a few days, they find him in the fort.
-After the commander sends Alain, Mackintosh, and the others to guard the fort, Mackintosh reveals that he had been sent to kill Alain as part of a deal to reimburse his father, who was left penniless by gambling debts.
+After the commander Captain Rousselot sends Alain, Mackintosh and the others to guard the fort, Mackintosh reveals that he had been sent to kill Alain as part of a deal to reimburse his father, who was left penniless by gambling debts.
 Before he can do so, however, they are chased down by the natives, who advance towards the fort.

-The colonel sends Luther in a dangerous mission to infiltrate the natives' camp.
+Sergeant Steinkampf sends Luther in a dangerous mission to infiltrate the natives' camp.
 Alain, knowing that it will be suicide, demands to go along but is ordered not to do so.
 Before leaving, Luther gives him his harmonica as a symbol of friendship.
 As Alain later guards the fort outside, he sees Luther returning without his disguise and the Berbers following behind him.
 As they begin attacking, Alain decides to kill Luther to give him a quick death.

 Very swiftly, the rest of the Berbers take down the Legionnaires.
-As one of Galgani's thugs is about to kill Alain, Galgani gets shot down by Mackintosh, who remorsefully reveals that Katrina has managed to escape from Galgani and go to America, as she had always wanted.
+As Viktor, one of Galgani's thugs, is about to kill Alain, Galgani gets shot down by Mackintosh, who remorsefully reveals that Katrina has managed to escape from Galgani and go to America, as she had always wanted.
 Alain, as a token of appreciation, gives Mackintosh a single bullet to let him commit a merciful suicide.
 In the end, only Alain is alive after the battle.
 Abd el-Krim, seeing Alain's courage and determination, allows him to live and tells him to inform his superiors what is waiting for them if the French continue their colonization.
 Now standing as the only survivor of the ordeal, Alain is left alone in the desert as he remembers Katrina and his former friends.

-There is an alternate/deleted ending in which Alain rescues Katrina and originally plans to kill Galgani but does otherwise; the director and producer felt that would be too violent.
-There is a script to the alternate ending at the New Year's Eve party in which Alain aims his pistol at Galgani, and the place goes quiet, but Alain refrains from killing Galgani and walks out with Katrina.

 Production

-Development

-Van Damme originally pitched the story of joining the Foreign Legion to escape from the mob as a more humorous vehicle starring himself and a comedian such as John Candy.
+Jean-Claude Van Damme originally pitched the story of joining the Foreign Legion to escape from the mob as a more humorous vehicle starring himself and a comedian such as John Candy.
 The often-recorded 1936 song "Mon légionnaire" is sung over the closing credits by Ute Lemper.

+There is an alternate/deleted ending in which Alain (Van Damme) rescues Katrina (Ana Sofrenović) and kills Lucien Galgani (Jim Carter) at a New Year's Eve party.
+However, director Peter MacDonald and producer Edward R. Pressman felt that would be too violent.
+Another alternate ending was scripted where Alain aims his pistol at Galgani, and the bar goes quiet, but he refrains from killing him and walks out with Katrina.

 Release

 Home media

-Legionnaire was released as a direct-to-video in the United States since the distributor, Lionsgate, predicted the film would do poorly on the box office because since Van Damme's drawing power was decreasing drastically.
+Legionnaire was released direct-to-video in the United States since the distributor, Lionsgate, predicted that the film would do poorly at the box office because Van Damme's drawing power was decreasing drastically.